KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api-20/start_simple_market_maker_bot.md

 # start\_simple\_market\_maker\_bot

 The AtomicDEX API allows for simple bot trading via the `start_simple_market_maker_bot` method.
 This method takes as input a url to a price service, and configuration parameters of the pair to trade at a defined spread percentage value.
+It will update orders every 30 seconds (or higher values if defined with the `bot_refresh_rate` parameter)

 Note: If using a custom prices API endpoint, please ensure it conforms to the same schema as the url in the example.